-Destination Networks (DNs) and Regional Tourism Organisations (RTOs)
+Destination Networks (DNs) replace Regional Tourism Organisations (RTOs)

 The NSW Government on July 6, 2016 announced it would invest $43 million over four years in a major overhaul in the way regional and rural areas attract visitors, including the creation of six new Destination Networks throughout NSW.

-Over a transition period, the Destination Networks will replace the current Regional Tourism Organisations structure.
+Seven Destination Networks have replaced the previous Regional Tourism Organisations structure.

-Currently New South Wales is divided into 11 tourism areas to provide a workable administrative structure upon which to manage the visitor economy in this state.
-These organisations, often called regional tourism organisations or RTOs, are separate independent bodies to Destination NSW.
-You can contact the organisation representing your area directly.
+Previously New South Wales was divided into 11 tourism areas to provide a workable administrative structure upon which to manage the visitor economy in this state.
+These organisations, often called regional tourism organisations or RTOs, were separate independent bodies to Destination NSW.
+The area is now divided into 7 administration areas, that the Destination Networks now manage.
+You can contact the Destination Network representing your area directly.

 Many destinations in NSW have developed destination management plans.
 The plans are useful to anyone involved in the visitor economy.
 They aim is to provide a strategic focus for the destination to sustainably grow the visitor economy.